-The algorithm to replace buffer insertion with inverter is given in Figure 8.
+Figure 8 shows our algorithm to replace buffers with inverters.
 If the wire has only one fanout, then symmetry detection using that wire as an input can also be tried.
 In this situation, line 2 of the algorithm is changed to "with w as one of the inputs."